techwithshadab/shadabh.github.io/_talks/2020-03-31-Data-Science-An-Exploratory-Career.md

 date: 2020-03-31
 location: "Bangalore, India"
 ---
-This lecture was organized by GirlScript as part of the #CovidCodingProgram's expert guide for Data Science to help others understand about data science and career scope in it.
+This lecture was organized by GirlScript as part of the #CovidCodingProgram's expert guide for Data Science to help others understand about data science and it's scope.

 Attendees got some practical experience and develop intuition for the following concepts: